isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 It should be noted that titles in the science fiction category were of limited availability compared to adventure stories and myths and legends (in the ratio of 9:99).
 Nair et al. (1977) explained why FSSF had such poor appeal:

-&emsp;… both science fiction and sometimes fantasy <br>
+ … both science fiction and sometimes fantasy <br>
-&emsp;demands of the reader a certain amount of <br>
+ demands of the reader a certain amount of <br>
-&emsp;sophisticated knowledge of science and the jargon of <br>
+ sophisticated knowledge of science and the jargon of <br>
-&emsp;space science, and this may be lacking in most<br> &emsp;areas where there is no tradition of Western type education,<br>
+ space science, and this may be lacking in most<br> areas where there is no tradition of Western type education,<br>
-&emsp;in children of these ages. (p.
+ in children of these ages. (p.
 13)

 Another important contributing factor during the 1970s was that not all children were attending English-medium schools.
 This might explain why Singapore writers rarely ventured into fantasy, suspense and science fiction, and the publishers were not keen to publish books of this category.